jesalmehta/jesalmehta.github.io/_explorations/analog-gaming-meets-digital-fabrication.md

 The fun part was to figure out the sliding+rotating mechanism and how to replicate it in the layered lasercut construction.
 I used brass screws to go with the overall look.

 ![](/uploads/dsc_0823.jpg)

+Next up, I might try to recreate the original Moksha Patam - Snakes and Ladders - but I am not that big a fan of moral lessons.
+Let's see.